tarcinapp/entity-persistence-service/README.md

 The available relations to include depend on the endpoint being queried.
 Each inclusion adds a new field (prefixed with `_`) to the response, populated with related data.

+Find the detailed information about the `filter[include]` parameter in the [Including and Querying Relations](#including-and-querying-relations) section.

 **Available Relations by Resource**

 - **For Lists (`/lists`)**